malik-turk/mw-assignment/README.md

 ### `npm install`
 ### `npm start`

+Please note that for local use you need to create a GitHub token and add it to the '.env' file

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.